 Repeat after me: It’s okay to say no. It’s okay to say no. It’s okay to say no!

-Is there an expression or word that you commonly use that you would like to delete from your vocabulary?
+Is there a word you’d love to remove from your vocabulary?
 Maybe it’s a filler word or phrase like “um” or “you know”.
-Or maybe it’s a swear word or phrase that seems to fly off your tongue easily.
+Or perhaps it’s a swear phrase that slips out easily.

 Today is the day to start consciously eliminating the word.
 Find harmless replacement words for swear words.
 Be okay with silence instead of using fillers when you speak.

-- Brush your teeth three times a day for two minutes.
+- Brush your teeth three times a day.

 - Use an electric toothbrush.

 - Floss before bedtime.
-Consider using a water pick as a great option for easier flossing.
+Consider using a water pick for easier flossing.

 - Use a tongue scraper to get rid of bacteria and improve your breath.